a-chernykh/railsbox/README.md

 ## Operating systems

 You can choose between Ubuntu 12.04 LTS and Ubuntu 14.04 LTS.
-Base boxes provided by [vagrantcloud.com][].
+Base boxes provided by [vagrantcloud][].

 ## Ruby versions